anamavahora/colour-guessing-game/README.md

 This is my first javascript web app

-The web app is hosted thanks to gituhub at: https://anamavahora.github.io/ColorGuessingGame/

 How to Play: You are given an rgb color code, from this code pick the color to which it corresponds.